Comprehensive Guide To Must-Play Final Fantasy Games

 The Original Game

-The original game was a hit, inspiring remakes and ports to various platforms like PlayStation and Xbox, ensuring that new generations of players could experience its magic.
-Despite its age, the core gameplay mechanics and the epic tale of heroism continue to resonate with fans, proving that great storytelling and innovative design never go out of style, much like the original version.
+Released in 1987, it tells the story of four Warriors of Light journeying to defeat the archdemon Chaos.
+The original game was a hit, inspiring remakes and ports to various platforms like PlayStation and Xbox.
+Despite its age, the core gameplay mechanics and the epic tale of heroism continue to resonate with fans, proving that strong design endures.

 Major Milestones